XinFinOrg/XinFin-ChainLink/README.md

 5) Deploy XinfinVinterClient.sol in "Apothem" network
 6) Fund your "XinfinVinterClient" contract address with LINK token
 7) Go to Chainlink GUI
-   9a) Create a bridge to connect external adapter
+   7a) Create a bridge to connect external adapter
-   9b) Create a job spec with Oracle address - It will result JOB ID
+   7b) Create a job spec with Oracle address - It will result JOB ID
 8) Copy this JOB_ID and feed this in  .env file in API_AccessRequest folder
+9) Fund your chainlink node address(regular) with enough XDC & LINK token
-9) Trigger "Request.js" file to see the magic
+10) Trigger "Request.js" file to see the magic

 Before configuring the Chainlink components, there needs to be an oracle contract on the Xinfin Network that emits events.
 This is needed for the EI(External Initiator) to trigger job runs on the Chainlink node.
 See the [API_AccessRequest](./API_AccessRequest) folder for code to interact with the Xinfin Network.